 Do your research.
 Research the destination you’re traveling to before you actually go.
 Of course you’ll want to figure out where to go and what to see, but you might also want to learn a bit about the local customs and culture, too.
 Customs are different around the world, so if you can learn a bit before you can go, it’ll help a lot!
 Learn a few phrases in the local language, find out about local foods you can try while you’re there and understand some of the local customs and manners.

 Stay with friends.
 As a college student, you’ll probably meet people from tons of different places at school.
 Planning travels to your friends’ hometowns is a great way to see new places, hang out with your friends, and save money all at once!

 Give hostels a chance!
 They’re not as common in the US so they may feel unfamiliar or weird or straight-up sketchy, but in many places, they can be awesome and a great way to save money.
 If you’re traveling in Europe or Southeast Asia, give hostels a try for sure!
-If you’re looking for a hotel, check out our advice on how to find the cheapest hotels.
+If you’re looking for a hotel, check out our student discounts on hotels.